-A key indicator of performance within the petroleum cleanup program is the number of work orders issued for cleanup activities.
-In other words, the tally of the number of work orders and the corresponding dollar value is the measure of program activity and intensity.
-Since the reorganization of the program in 1996, the workload has steadily increased.
-Figure 3 documents the ramp up of the workload by month since mid-1996.
+Two key indicators of performance within the petroleum cleanup program are the number of work orders issued for cleanup activities and the number of site closures.
+In other words, the tally of the number of work orders and site closures and the corresponding dollar value is the measure of program activity and intensity.
+Since the reorganization of the program in 1996, the workload and site closures have steadily increased.
+Figure 3 documents the ramp up of the workload by month since mid-1996 and Figure 4 documents the number of eligible and ineligible site closures since 1996.